 “ Document Map is mostly for

 HTML rendering.
-Other renderers render differently.
+Other renderers render differently.o PDF: Uses Bookmarks.

 o Excel: Uses named worksheet with hierarchical links.
 Report sections appear in other sheets.